GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 and
 [Windows' `windows-app-web-link` file](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/web-to-app-linking#associate-your-app-and-website-with-a-json-file).
-What differs is that the `web-app-origin-association` file does not reference PWAs using a platform-specific app ID, but by their Web App Manifest URL. {% endAside %}
+What differs is that the `web-app-origin-association` file does not reference PWAs using a platform-specific app ID, but by their web app manifest URL. {% endAside %}

 #### When does a URL match?

-A PWA matches a URL for URL handling if both of the following conditions are fulfilled:
+A PWA matches a URL for handling if both of the following conditions are fulfilled:

 - The URL matches one of the origin strings in `"url_handlers"`.
 - The browser is able to validate via the respective `web-app-origin-association` file that each